splorp/newtontalk-faq/newtontalk-faq.md

 * Requests for technical support
 * Requests for hardware and software
-* Technical questions and answers
+* Questions and answers
 * Tips and tricks
-* Discussion topics relating to the Newton
+* Other discussion topics relating to the Newton
-* Announcements relating to the Newton (including software releases, website updates, etc.)
+* Newton-related announcements (software releases, website updates, etc.)
+* Off-topic messages (providing they are flagged as such in the subject line)

 ### What things shouldn’t be posted to the list?

-* Subscribe requests
-* Unsubscribe requests
-* Vacation mode requests
-* Digest mode requests
+* List membership requests (subscribing, unsubscribing, switching to digest mode, setting vacation mode, etc.
-* Virus warnings, internet hoaxes, urban legends, memes
+* Virus warnings, internet hoaxes, urban legends, memes, etc.
+* Vulgar, insulting, defamatory, hostile, or abusive language
+* Advertising (outside of Newton-related product announcements as mentioned above)
 * Spam

 The basic rule is that as long as your post has some content related to the primary subject of the list, and does not contain much off-topic material, then it is fine for the list.
 Specifically, for almost every list, this will immediately rule out many or all commercial ads, postings on how to make money (such as MAKE MONEY FAST), sociology surveys, help with homework, hot international news, and requests for people to send birthday greetings to your friend.